Chang Bingyu

 Chang Bingyu (常冰玉; born 8 August 2002) is a Chinese professional snooker player.

-Chang is one of ten Chinese players currently suspended from the professional tour amid a match-fixing investigation.
+In December 2022, Chang was suspended from the professional tour amid a match-fixing investigation.
 In January 2023, the WPBSA charged him with fixing a match.
-Following his suspension, Chang posted a message on Weibo, alleging that he had been threatened by his compatriot Liang Wenbo, who also faces match-fixing charges.
+After a hearing at an independent tribunal, Chang was banned from professional competition for two years, until 7 December 2024.
+Returning from the ban, he won the Asia-Pacific Snooker Championship 2025, which qualified him for a place on the professional World Snooker Tour for the following two seasons (2025/26 and 2026/27).

 Career

 Early career

-Chang Bingyu first started to play snooker aged 6.
+Chang Bingyu was born in Golmud, Qinghai on 8 August 2002.
+In December 2009, his family settled in Urumqi, Xinjiang.
+He first started to play snooker aged 6.
 At the age of 10, he had his first maximum 147 break in practice.
 His father, Chang Xudong, sold the family house and quit his job as an engineer to help his son's career, and the pair practiced together.
 They moved to Guangdong, and Chang worked with British-born coach Roger Leighton at the Wiraka Academy.

 His first tournament 147 was in Guangzhou, aged 14.
 The video was widely circulated on social media.
 He also won a Junior tournament in Guangzhou, beating Duan Yanfeng 5–1.
 After victories at U14 and U16 level in Xi'an and Taishan, Chang concentrated on U18 and U21 tournaments.
 In 2017, Chang won the China Youth Championship in Yangzhou, beating He Guoqiang 4–0.

 Later that year, Chang had his first significant result in a senior event on the Chinese tour.
 By beating experienced professionals Mei Xiwen, Ju Reti and Chen Feilong, he reached the final of the Baoying Open, narrowly losing 5–4 to Cao Yupeng after recovering from 4-1 behind.
 Ding Junhui's former coach, Wu Wenzhong, said he thought Chang was ahead of Ding at the age of 15.
 The 7-times world champion Stephen Hendry also attended the tournament and said Chang was even better than he was at that age.

 In 2018, Chang Bingyu won the IBSF World Snooker Championship, a leading amateur event.
 He beat He Guoqiang 8–3 in the final.

 Chang Bingyu also received wildcard invitations to the World Open (where he beat Jimmy Robertson), the Shanghai Masters, the China Championship (beating Robertson and Robert Milkins), the International Championship and the China Open (where he beat Mark Davis).

 In 2019 Chang had finished at the top of the China amateur rankings, thus qualifying for the World Snooker tour for the 2019–20 and 2020–21 seasons.
 He moved to England with his father, where he was at first based at the Q House Academy in Darlington, and then later at the Victoria Snooker Academy in Sheffield.